Chik-Network/chik-docker/readme.md

 ### Compressed Plots

-There are a few environment variables that control compressed plot settings for Harvesters ran with chia-docker.
+There are a few environment variables that control compressed plot settings for Harvesters ran with chik-docker.
 The default settings leave compressed plot harvesting disabled, but it can be enabled.

-See the [official documentation](https://docs.chia.net/farming-compressed-plots/#cli) for a description on what each of these settings do.
+See the [official documentation](https://docs.chiknetwork.com/farming-compressed-plots/#cli) for a description on what each of these settings do.

 Compressed plot farming can be enabled by setting the following: